rockdaboot/wget2/docs/wget2.md

       wget2 -r -l 0 -p https://<site>/1.html

-  would download just 1.html and 1.gif, but unfortunately this is not the case, because -l 0 is equivalent to -l inf, that is, infinite recursion.
-To download a single HTML page (or a handful of them, all specified on the command-line or in a -i URL input file) and its (or their) requisites, simply leave off -r and -l:
+  would download just 1.html and 1.gif, but unfortunately this is not the case, because `-l 0` is equivalent to `-l` inf, that is, infinite recursion.
+To download a single HTML page (or a handful of them, all specified on the command-line or in a `-i` URL input file) and its (or their) requisites, simply leave off `-r` and `-l`:

       wget2 -p https://<site>/1.html

-  Note that Wget2 will behave as if -r had been specified, but only that single page and its requisites will be downloaded.
+  Note that Wget2 will behave as if `-r` had been specified, but only that single page and its requisites will be downloaded.
 Links from that page to external documents will not be followed.
-Actually, to download a single page and all its requisites (even if they exist on separate websites), and make sure the lot displays properly locally, this author likes to use a few options in addition to -p:
+Actually, to download a single page and all its requisites (even if they exist on separate websites), and make sure the lot displays properly locally, this author likes to use a few options in addition to `-p`:

       wget2 -E -H -k -K -p https://<site>/<document>